-The chicken learned to speak.

-The chicken said, "The earth is going to swallow us up!"

-The people were astonished.
+The crowd was frightened.

+The boy cut the watermelon with his knife.

+The watermelon had seeds.
-2. Read the sentences to the students and have them read the sentences aloud with you.

-3. Demonstrate for students how to write the first sentence, pronouncing each word as you write it and reading the whole sentence when you have written it.

-4. Leave your sentence on display, and have students practice writing the sentence on their own.

-5. Repeat the same steps for the other two sentences.

-6. Have students practice writing the sentences on their own for several days until they can write the sentences without looking at your models.
+- 2. Read the sentences to the students and have them read the sentences aloud with you. - 3.
+Demonstrate for students how to write the first sentence, pronouncing each word as you write it and reading the whole sentence when you have written it. - 4.
+Leave your sentence on display, and have students practice writing the sentence on their own. - 5.
+Repeat the same steps for the other two sentences. - 6.
+Have students practice writing the sentences on their own for several days until they can write the sentences without looking at your models.